 I think most teachers would agree that our class sizes are growing and our student populations are getting more diverse.
 While growing class size leaves much to be desired, a diverse group of students is something to celebrate.
 Even though diversity in the classroom is something we would all like to have, it makes lesson planning and content creation a bit more challenging.
 Creating differentiated close reading lessons is one way to tackle the task of teaching multiple levels of student proficiency at the same time.
 The three steps outlined below will walk you through all you need to know to create your own differentiated close reading.

 Choosing Your Text

-After finalizing your objective for the lesson, it is time to choose your text.
+A successful close reading lesson requires high quality texts.
 In order to challenge students and encourage critical thinking, the text you choose should require a fair amount of rigor.
-A successful close reading lesson requires high quality texts.
 You want to find texts that are short, complex, and lend themselves to the close reading process.
 First, assess the overall quality of writing and length of the text.
 Next, determine if the text is appropriate for your students by assessing the reading level and subject matter.
 Finally, make sure the text includes layers of meaning for a deep dive into synthesis and analysis.
 Ideally, you want to select a text with depth, potential for discovery, rich language, and room for interpretation.
-It is also important to remember your objective for the lesson.
-It is critical that you choose a text that will lead students to the desired outcome.
+What is your objective for the lesson?
+Will your text selection lead students to the desired outcome?
 Please note that you do not have to use an entire text for a close reading.
 A section or paragraph of text that meets the criteria mentioned above will work just fine.